Book a meeting

 History

-Malware injection evolved from simple methods like infected floppy disks to more complex web-based attacks such as SQL injection and cross-site scripting.
-As mobile technology emerged, malware injection adapted to exploit vulnerabilities specific to mobile applications, targeting mobile app code, insecure data transmissions, and compromised third-party libraries.
+Malware injection evolved from simple methods like infected floppy disks to more complex web-based attacks like SQL injection and cross-site scripting.
+As mobile technology emerged, malware injection adapted to exploit vulnerabilities specific to mobile apps, targeting mobile app code, insecure data transmissions, and compromised third-party libraries.
 This shift was driven by the increasing amount of valuable personal, financial, and business data accessible on mobile devices.
 The continuous evolution of malware injection in mobile platforms is a response to the growing reliance on these devices, creating a dynamic security challenge that mirrors earlier developments in cybersecurity for traditional computing systems.

 Future

 Advancements in mobile computing power and connectivity have expanded the attack surface for potential threats including malware injection.
 IOT and mobile platform integration provides an entry point for malware, as IOT devices often lack robust security.
-Expanded cloud-based mobile app backends increases the risk of credential and API exploitation, allowing malware injection via compromised cloud services.
+Expanded cloud-based mobile app backends increase the risk of credential and API exploitation, allowing malware injection via compromised cloud services.
 Advanced persistent threats (APTs) targeting specific mobile apps of high-value organizations represent a growing concern, using phishing and social engineering to deceive users into installing malicious code.
 Generative AI offers a promising attack option as it’s integrated with more mobile applications.

 Sources